ChrisMuir/Zillow/README.md

 using the package [zipcode](https://pypi.python.org/pypi/zipcode).
 For example, `st = zipcodes_list(['10', '11', '770'])`
 will yield every US zip code that begins with '10', '11', or '770' as a single list.
 Object `st` could then be passed to the scraper.
-The scraper seems to fly below the radar of Zillows anti-scraping TOC rules.

-Some things to keep in mind:
+Some things to keep in mind
 ---------------------------
-- You will need to edit the input parameter of function `init_driver` within`zillow_runfile.py` to point to the local path of your web driver program (required by Selenium).
+- You will need to edit the input parameter of function `init_driver` within `zillow_runfile.py` to point to the local path of your web driver program (required by Selenium).
 - The max return for each search term (i.e. each zip code) is 520 home listings.
 - There tends to be a small amount of NA's on every search, however foreclosure